dsmurl/gitcraft/docs/WORKLOG.md

   - make an account page for the user to see their info
     - add edit form for the user to change their info
   - created svg icons and dir for the web app

+### 2025-09-19

+- added GitHub strategy to the Clerk configuration of mono-base-fe-be
+- api allows multiple origin from .env now
+- got the buidl targets working except stilla problem with api:build -

+### Next

+- [ ] figure out -> got the buidl targets working except stilla problem with api:build

+- [ ] normalized the build for all targets in the nx workspace
+- [ ] run through the entire build process and document the running in dev and prod